Yucatán Travel Itinerary: a 2 Week Yucatán Peninsula Road Trip

-But it's not all just about Mayan culture, pyramids and history.
-That would probably exhaust you, sooner or later.
-So, I've put together an itinerary that has both historical monuments and natural wonders and beaches that will take your breath away!
+But it's not all just about Mayan culture, pyramids, and history.
+I've put together an itinerary that has both historical monuments and natural wonders and, of course, somebeaches and water activities that will take your breath away!

 You can check my Google Maps list of places that are part of this itinerary